dy/piezo/docs/r&d.md

     - doesn't allow inserting inline comments within sequences like `a,;;xxx\n b`

   2. `//`, `/**/`
-  * Message: mel is like C / JS / Scala, expect similar intuition
+  * Message: piezo is like C / JS / Scala, expect similar intuition
   - // is noisy conflict with / and occupies operator space, eg.:
   ```
     tri(freq in 10..10000) = (